Pressure cookers are a superb way to cook delicious, nutritious and healthy food...fast.

 Steel is undoubtedly the preferred option because it is more durable than aluminium and tends to look more stylish.
 However, this durability comes at a greater cost.
 If your budget is limited, start looking at the aluminium cookers – there is no reason why an aluminium option can’t be ideal for you – after all it is a great conductor of heat and is lightweight.

 But if money is not an issue, buy stainless steel for the best quality.
 Stainless steel is hard-wearing and because this metal reacts less with foods, it will see significantly less corrosion and wear and tear.
 If long life and durability is your priority, stainless steel is the way to go.
 Do be warned though, stainless steel can be heavy.
 This may be an issue if you opt for a larger stove top pressure cooker.
+If you are shopping for a commercial pressure cooker, you definitely want to go with stainless steel.

 Aluminium is cheaper while stainless steel is more expensive.
 There’s no right or wrong option, but stainless steel is better quality and will last longer.
 If you plan on using your pressure cooker regularly, we would recommend stainless steel.

 Pick a brand you know and trust.
 It might be tempting to find a cheap option from a little known brand but remember that electric pressure cookers may need replacement parts over time.
 If this happens, you need a reputable and reliable company.
 Once you identify a couple of brands, look at specific models and look at the features with a critical eye to see if they fulfill your requirements.
-This will help ensure that you get the best pressure cooker for you.
+This will help ensure that you get the right pressure cooker for you.

 If you stick to a well known brand like the ones we recommend it is unlikely that your pressure cooker will break.
 But, as we all know, things can and do go wrong.
 When kitchen appliances break, through no reasonable fault of your own, you want the manufacturer to replace it or repair it.
 The pressure cookers available on the market offer a very wide range of warranties from 1 year to 10 years.